 Tumors such as meningiomas, pituitary tumors, craniopharyngiomas, juvenile angiofibromas, nasopharyngeal carcinomas, and esthesioneuroblastomas can usually be managed with this approach.

 A team of neurosurgeons and surgical otolaryngologists—doctors who specialize in ear, nose, and throat (ENT) surgery—performs the procedure.
-During the surgery, which requires general anesthesia, physicians use an endoscope, a long, thin, lighted tube with a tiny camera on it, to view the inside of the nose.
+During the surgery, which requires general anesthesia, doctors use an endoscope, a long, thin, lighted tube with a tiny camera on it, to view the inside of the nose.
 Surgeons place the endoscope through the nasal cavity and sinuses and then into the skull base.

 The endoscope enables doctors to see the tumor and the complex skull base structures, including important nerves and blood vessels.
-Surgeons place small tools along the scope and into the skull base to remove the tumor.
+Surgeons place small tools alongside the scope and into the skull base to remove the tumor.